 Nicholas van Assendelft (1630–1692) was a Delft alderman and member of the Council of Forty who had assembled a large art collection containing many works by the most important Dutch masters.
 His collection included a portrait of himself painted by the fashionable Johannes Verkolje (1650–1693), as well as works by Jan Steen (c.
 1625–1679), Adriaen van Ostade (1610–1685), and Philips Wouwerman (1619–1668).

-In 1657, he married Agnetha Hendricksdr van Mierop, with whom he had a son, Willem Nicolaeszn.
-A year after her death, in 1668, he married Maria Magdalena Willemsdr van der Hoeff, sister of Adriaen Willemszn van der Hoeff, who was also a Delft alderman.
+In 1657, he married Agnetha Hendricksdr van Mierop (1630–1667), with whom he had a son, Willem Nicolaeszn.
+In 1668, eleven years after the death of Van Mierop, he married Maria Magdalena Willemsdr van der Hoeff, sister of Adriaen Willemszn van der Hoeff (1624–1711), who was also a Delft alderman.
 He was one of the judges who decided on the disposition of Vermeer's estate.

 In February 1677, in his role as Lord Alderman of the town of Delft, Van Assendelft approved the agreement between the curator of Vermeer's estate, Antoni van Leeuwenhoek, and the spinster Jannetje Stevens, a merchant to whom Vermeer had accrued significant debts.
 The dispute involved the twenty-six paintings that the artist Jan Colombier had bought from Vermeer's widow, Catharina, to help settle an estate debt with Stevens.
 It was ruled that the paintings would return to the estate to be sold, and the merchant would be repaid by Antoni van Leeuwenhoek with 347 guilders.
 The auction of the paintings was scheduled to take place on May 15 at the premises of St. Luke's Guild Hall.
 In the agreement, it was established that if the proceeds exceeded 347 guilders, the excess up to five-hundred guilders would go back into the estate.
 Little is known about those twenty-six paintings: who and how many were the authors, their subject, who bought them at the auction held in May 1677, or how much they were sold for.